Craig Parry: National team participation

 He has been an integral part of Australian national teams and has been a member of the International Team in three Presidents Cups: 1994, 1996, and 1998.
 He won the PGA Tour of Australasia's Order of Merit in 1995, 2002 and 2007.

 Personal life

 Parry was born in Sunshine, Victoria.
-Parry is married with three children, and divides his time between Sydney, Australia and Orlando, Florida.
+Parry is married with three children, and divides his time between Sydney and Orlando, Florida.